Last checked: 2026-06-16

 What is the best class in Survive Zombie Arena?

-Necromancer is the highest-ceiling Survive Zombie Arena class.
-It costs 200,000 Credits, but its soul-harvest + minion + Death Nova kit scales harder into late waves than anything else in the roster.
-Tactician (75,000 Credits) is the best A-tier alternative if you cannot save up the full Necromancer wall.
+Necromancer is the highest-ceiling Survive Zombie Arena class (S-tier, 250,000 Credits).
+Its soul-harvest + minion + Death Nova kit scales harder into late waves than anything else in the roster.
+The new Bastion (A-tier, 200,000 Credits) is the best co-op choice — its Bunker gives the whole squad invincibility.
+Tactician (75,000 Credits) is the best A-tier structural-defense pick.

 What class should I unlock first in Survive Zombie Arena?

-For leaderboard pushes, yes — Necromancer is the only S-tier class in the game right now, and Death Nova area damage scales with the late-wave zombie counts.
-For casual public runs, A-tier picks are far cheaper for nearly the same payoff.
+For leaderboard pushes, yes — Necromancer is the only S-tier class in the game, and Death Nova area damage scales with the late-wave zombie counts.
+Note: Necromancer's cost increased to 250,000 Credits in May 2026 (up from the older 200,000 Credit figure still cited in some guides).
+For casual public runs, A-tier picks like Marksman or Bastion deliver strong results at a fraction of the cost.

 How many classes are there in Survive Zombie Arena?

-8 Survive Zombie Arena classes are documented across our tracked sources at the moment (2026-05-02).
-Newer rare picks may exist in-game but only get added here once a tracked source confirms them.
+10 Survive Zombie Arena classes are documented across our tracked sources at the moment (2026-06-16): Survivor, Medic, Marksman, Engineer, Ninja, Demolitionist, Tactician, Bastion (new), and Necromancer.
+New classes are only added here once confirmed by multiple tracked sources.

 Survive Zombie Arena classes on the Rooftop Map